avrianana/local-test-demo/README.md

 # test-sauce-demo
 (test acceptance) sauce demo
-using selenium webdriver
+<br> using selenium webdriver
-open with google chrome
+<br> open with google chrome
-this automation test is for apply as qa engineer at amartha
+<br> this automation test is for apply as qa engineer at amartha